KxSystems/docs/docs/basics/exposed-infrastructure.md

        ^
 ```

-The keywords are intended as covers for the unary application of the derivative.
-For binary application, use the derivative, as shown above.
+The keywords are intended as covers for the unary application of the extension.
+For binary application, use the extension, as shown above.

 !!! warning "Binary application of ambivalent keywords"